kikilondon/kikilondon/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Chiara.</h1>
+<h4 align="left">As a Junior Front-end developer, I am focused on developing semantically correct, accessible, and responsive web products and improving my skills within the JavaScript ecosystem.
+I work with new frameworks and libraries, such as React & Node.js, to create data-driven, feature-rich applications.

-<h4 align="left">I am currently studying computer programming through an extensive online coding Bootcamp and I am investing time and energy to pursue a career change.
-Therefore, I am highly motivated to succeed as a web developer.
-I am always ready to learn and excited to contribute to innovative projects that serve a real purpose and make a difference in the world.</h4>
+Given my MA in Graphic Design, I have a solid knowledge of graphic principles, so I am proficient with design tools like Adobe creative cloud and Figma, but also with basic UI principles and prototyping.
+I am always ready to learn and excited to contribute to innovative projects that serve a real purpose and make a difference in the world.

+After working on several web projects, I shifted my focus to web development, investing time and energy.
+I recently concluded an intensive Web Development Bootcamp funded by the DeF UK government.
+As a result, I am strongly motivated to succeed as a web developer.</h4>
 <br>